supahcraig/CLDR/Labs/Data Warehouse/Dbeaver Connect.md

 ---

-### Impala Jar
+### Impala Driver
-1. The impala jdbc/odbc comes down as a zip called `impala_driver_jdbc_odbc.zip`
+1. The impala jdbc/odbc driver comes down as a zip called `impala_driver_jdbc_odbc.zip`
-2. From Finder or the command line, unzip it, and navigate to `ClouderaImpalaJDBC-<version>`, where the version # will likely change over time.
+2. From Finder or the command line, unzip it and navigate to `ClouderaImpalaJDBC-<version>`, where the version # will likely change over time.

 ```
 cnelson2@10434 impala-jar % unzip impala_driver_jdbc_odbc.zip